-Wagora MTB Ride
+Wagora Bike Ride

 Ride in solidarity and support of the anti-poaching scouts who fearlessly protect wildlife in this land of The Great Migration.

-This three-day event traverses 150 kilometres in the Grumeti Reserve along the western corridor of the Serengeti National Park.
-Breath-taking views and enthralling animal sightings are part of the journey in this landscape that is home to The Great Migration.
+This five-day event traverses approximately 150 kilometres in the Grumeti Reserve along the western corridor of the Serengeti National Park in Tanzania.
+Breathtaking views and enthralling animal sightings are part of the journey in this landscape that is

-Wagora MTB Ride 2024
+Wagora Bike Ride 2025

 BiodiversityConservation Partner